ndg63276/alexa-googlemaps/README.md

 2. In the top right select "Your Skills".
 3. Find the Google Maps skill and select it.
 4. Click "Settings", and then "Manage Settings".
 If you don't see a Settings button, you didn't ask for the Full Address in step 21 above.
-5. Turn on "Device Address".
+5. Turn on "Device Address", and click "Save Settings".

 [apikey]: https://developers.google.com/maps/faq#keysystem